Nury Martinez's 'little Latina girls' line in resignation letter backfires: 'Girl WHAT?' - NewsBreak

 The "Little America" and "Gentefied" star was among the Angelenos who pushed for Martinez's resignation this week after an audio recording of the former L.A.
 City Council president making racist and crude remarks about Black people, Oaxacans, Jewish people and Armenians was leaked to the public .

+"Seeing a few folks tweet some weirdo word fluff to try & downplay the behavior of Nury Martinez, Gil Cedillo & Kevin de León," Bobadilla tweeted on Wednesday .
+"It’s not that complicated.
+IDGAF if they’re Latines or how many highspanic galas you’ve been to with them, they’re corrupt & they need to RESIGN NOW."

+"Looking at you CA elected officials who’ve maybe stayed quiet bc U endorsed Cedillo over [Eunisses] Hernandez or say, were photographed with KdL this weekend?" she added .
+"Silence & half stepping for political currency = tacitly supporting anti-Black/anti-Indigenous racism, gerrymandering & corruption."

 Following a swift and sharp backlash, Martinez apologized and stepped down as L.A.
-City Council president, but that wasn't enough for the political leaders and community members hurt and outraged by her comments — many of whom showed up in droves to demand Martinez's full resignation at a City Hall meeting on Tuesday.
-Martinez finally resigned her L.A.
-City Council seat on Wednesday.
+City Council president, but that wasn't enough for the political leaders and community members hurt and outraged by her comments — many of whom showed up to demand Martinez's full resignation at a City Hall meeting on Tuesday.
+Martinez finally resigned her council seat on Wednesday.

 "To all little Latina girls across this city, don’t grow up to be like Nury Martinez," tweeted Gurba , author of "Mean" and "Letter to a Bigot."